You’ve started a blog! Yeah! I remember that feeling myself!

 You’ve probably heard that said time and again.
 It is true.

 When you meet someone, you get an instant vibe.
-You may meet a man one day who was short with you.
+You may encounter a man one day who was short with you.
 You may think he is a mean person.
 But, the truth is they had just lost their job, their car broke down, and his girlfriend broke up with him.

 He was having a horrible day.
 Your first impression is still there, and it is hard to overcome.

 You need to invest in the way your site looks.
-It needs to be professional and easily guide the reader to the content they want to read.
+It needs to be professional and efficiently guide the reader to the content they want to read.
 Things to keep in mind with site design include:

 - Easy navigation.
 The menu should direct the reader to the content they want to read in less than three clicks.
 Don’t make them search to find what they want to read.